 Former Premier League and FIFA Assistant referee, Currently Referee Mentor, Assessor, Coach

 Andy Hogg is a former Premier League and FIFA Assistant Referee.
-His career in the professional game extended over 24 seasons, during which time he officiated in World Cup Qualifying matches, Champions League Games and two appearances at Wembley.
+His career in the professional game extended over 24 seasons, during which time he officiated in World Cup Qualifying matches, Champions League games and two appearances at Wembley.
 Now in his 38th consecutive season as a referee, he still officiates grass-roots football and has a keen interest and involvement in the development of young referees.

 - 2005 – 2014 National List Referee Assessor

-Each of the above roles have given Andy the opportunity to assess, coach and mentor referees at every level, from FIFA to beginner, which has included providing guidance to referees from USA, Canada, New Zealand, Africa and Europe, as well as the UK.
+This role gave Andy the opportunity to assess, coach and mentor referees at every level, from FIFA to beginner, which has included providing guidance to referees from USA, Canada, New Zealand, Africa and Europe, as well as the UK.

 A graduate of De Montfort University (B.Sc.
-Mathematics), outside of football, Andy works as an IT Consultant and has recently qualified as a Gym Instructor and a Personal Trainer.
-He is also an After Dinner Speaker, plays recreational tennis and golf and represented Derbyshire at County Schoolboy level in Cricket.
+Mathematics), outside of football Andy works as an IT Consultant and has recently qualified as a gym Instructor and a Personal Trainer.
+He is also an After Dinner Speaker, plays recreational tennis and golf and represented Derbyshire at County Schoolboy level in cricket.